balena-io-experimental/meetbot/README.md

 To activate all the features of meetbot, [authenticate the meetbot](#authentication) and create the `token.json` file before deployment.

-To deploy on balenaCloud, use the balena CLI and balena push command as stated below.
-For more information [check out the docs](https://www.balena.io/docs/learn/deploy/deployment/).
+To deploy to your device with the help of [balenaCloud](https://www.balena.io/cloud/), use [balena CLI](https://github.com/balena-io/balena-cli/blob/master/INSTALL.md)'s `balena push` command as stated below.
+For more information check out the [balena docs](https://www.balena.io/docs/learn/deploy/deployment/).

 ```
 balena push <Name of fleet>